LAWS guidelines

 3. Recommended

-Provide services and information that citizens
+Provide services and information that citizens want and need

 Government Web sites need to be user focused.
 Provide the information and services that citizens want, and continually evolve them to meet user demand.
 Web sites that do not meet user needs cannot be effective.